ja-guzzle/docs/docs/How to guides/Ingest data/Configure Control File.md

 ![image alt text](/img/docs/how-to-guides/ingest_data/image_0.png)

-This will create a control file with the same name as the file pattern mentioned above with the extension .ctl.
-< This will validate a control file with the same name as the file pattern mentioned above with the extension .ctl >
+This will validate a control file with the same name as the file pattern mentioned above with the extension .ctl

-< If control file is on another path
+If control file is on another path
-Override control path - We want to add another path for control file to validate we have to check this box and give path in input text. >
+Override control path - We want to add another path for control file to validate we have to check this box and give path in input text.